JoaquinAkerman/crud-clubs-2-frontend/README.md

-# crud-clubs-2-frontend
+For start run `npm run start` in root folder

- Front-end repository contains the client-side code for the crud-clubs app
+The front-end repository contains the client-side code for the application.
+It is responsible for rendering the user interface and handling user interactions.
+This repository utilizes technologies such as HTML, CSS, and JavaScript to create an interactive and visually appealing user experience.
+It communicates with the server-side API to fetch data and perform various actions.